isomerpages/mlaw-corp/_covid19/16-Loans_by_banks_and_finance_companies_to_Singapore_SMEs.md

 #### Specific FAQs ####
 d.
 My business suffered a drop in revenue due to COVID-19.
 Under the Act, must I still continue paying for the instalments on my loans?

 * The instalments continue to be payable.
-However, if you are unable to pay instalments due to COVID-19, The Act prevents the lender from take the actions in (b) to enforce the payment.
-This is intended to give the lender and borrower time to negotiate a mutually acceptable way to deal with the instalments in arrears.
+However, if you are unable to pay instalments due to COVID-19, the Act prevents the lender from taking the actions in (b) to enforce the payment.
+This is intended to give the lender and borrower time to negotiate a mutually acceptable way to deal with the instalments and arrears.
 * It does not allow debtors who are able to pay to avoid paying instalments.
 Debtors who have the ability to pay (even if they suffered a drop in revenue) must continue to pay instalments for their secured loans.

 e.
 I was unable to pay instalments for my secured loan that were due before 1 February 2020.
 Does the Act apply to me?